HTTP API

 timestamps.

-Those timestamps are automatically set by the server on creation or on modification of the resource.
+Those timestamps are automatically set by the server on creation or modification of the resource.
 They can be used as predicates and for sorting in queries.

 Reference Expansion

-Reference expansion is a feature of the endpoints listed in the section below that enables clients to request server-side expansion of Reference resources, thereby reducing the number of required client-server roundtrips to obtain the data that a client needs for a specific use-case.
+Reference Expansion is a feature of the endpoints listed in the section below that enables clients to request server-side expansion of Reference resources, thereby reducing the number of required client-server roundtrips to obtain the data that a client needs for a specific use-case.

-Reference expansion can be used when creating, updating, querying, and deleting these resources.
+Reference Expansion can be used when creating, updating, querying, and deleting these resources.

 Endpoints supporting Reference Expansion